MicrosoftDocs/VBA-Docs/api/Excel.Sort.md

 ## Example

-The following procedure builds and sorts data in a range in the active worksheet.
+The following procedure builds and sorts data in a range on the active worksheet.

 ```vb
 Sub SortData()